 Ambre Sauvage (Annick Goutal, 2015) by perfumer Isabelle Doyen is one of those perfumes that must not be tried on paper alone.
 It takes time on a warm skin to reveal the subtleties of its depth.
 Otherwise, it would be easy to dismiss the composition for its seemingly one-dimensional character.

 Most of Ambre Sauvage is a dense accord of amber.
-Pink pepper and lavender lend their bright terpenic accents, but it does not seem to make much of an impact, let alone a lift.
+Pink pepper and lavender lend their bright terpenic accents, but they do not seem to make much of an impact, let alone a lift.
 The notes therein are so well-blended they feel as though I were looking through a filter for Gaussian blur.
 I can make out a warm patchouli.
 There is also a swirl of leather, styrax, and incense that sets the dusky tone of the composition.
 It stays close to skin, emanating just a woody, leathery air.
 It certainly feels monolithic.

 Despite its name, Ambre Sauvage is far from the animalic notes and incense of Ambre Fétiche (Annick Goutal, 2007).
 Nor does it resemble the spicy and sumptuous feast of Ambre Sultan (Serge Lutens, 2000) in the least.
 Fans of such dark or opulent ambers will be disappointed.